Naciye Sultan: Second marriage

-After Enver Pasha's death, Naciye Sultan married his younger brother, Mehmed Kamil Pasha on 30 October 1923 in Berlin.
-At the exile of the imperial family in March 1924, Naciye and her husband settled in Paris.
+After Enver Pasha's death, Naciye Sultan married his younger brother, Mehmed Kâmil Pasha on 30 October 1923 in Berlin.
+He became a Damat.
+At the exile of the imperial family in March 1924, Naciye and her husband settled in Paris, France.
 Here Naciye gave birth to the couple's only child, a daughter, Rana Hanımsultan on 25 February 1926.
-In 1933, she met with her brother Şehzade Mehmed Şerefeddin in Nice, nine years after the exile of the imperial family.
+In 1933, she met with her brother Şehzade Mehmed Şerafeddin in Nice, nine years after the exile of the imperial family.
 In the beginning of World War II Naciye and her husband settled in Bern, Switzerland.
-Naciye Sultan couldn't endure her longing for her children.
+Naciye Sultan could not endure her longing for her children.
 Her daughters Mahpeyker, Türkan and Rana were brought to Switzerland by their uncle Nuri Pasha.
-Ali was in Istanbul, due to studies, and wasn't able to come.
+Ali was in Istanbul, due to studies, and was not able to come.
 In 1943, Mahpeyker and Türkan returned to Istanbul.
-In 1946, after the end of the world war, Naciye, her husband and their daughter Rana returned to Paris.
+In 1946, after the end of the World War, Naciye, her husband and their daughter Rana returned to Paris, France.

 Naciye ensured that her children received a good education.
 Her eldest daughter Mahpeyker became a doctor, and her younger daughter Türkan graduated in chemistry.
 In 1946, Türkan married Hüveyda Mayatepek, a foreign minister, and son of Hasan Tahsin Mayatepek.
 Naciye was unable to attend the wedding of her daughter.
 Mahpeyker married her colleague Doctor Fikret Ürgüplü, and again Naciye was unable to attend her wedding either.
 Naciye's son Ali married Perizad Hanım, daughter of Abdidin Daver.
 She then went to London with her son where he served as air fire assistant.
 She spent two months there and then went to Switzerland to her daughter Türkan.